openfisca/openfisca-doc/openfisca-web-api/input-output-data.md

   }
 }
 ```
-> note that elements might appear in a different order in the response.
-However the structure of the file stay the same.
+> Note that elements might appear in a different order in the response.
+However the structure of the file stays the same.